WilsonSayresLab/MMB_apes/README.md

 ##Mean and Confidence intervals are calculated in two steps:

-1. Generate bootstrap data (the program generates 1000 bootstrap files): **generate_bootstrap.R** This script creates 1000 bootstrap files for autosomes and 1000 bootstrap files for X chromosome
+1. Generate bootstrap data (the program generates 1000 bootstrap replicates with replacement ): **generate_bootstrap.R** This script creates 1000 bootstrap replicates with replacement each for autosomes and X chromosome

 2. Calculate confidence intervals: **CalculateMean_CI.R**
  	This script calculates the following: